All Posts

 UK oil, gas firms to leave year’s worth of output in ground with tax hikes-report

-LONDON (Reuters) – Windfall taxes mean oil and gas producers in the British No..
+LONDON (Reuters) – Windfall taxes mean oil and gas producers in the British North Sea will likely leave 500 million barrels of o..

 UK retailers turn positive on sales hopes after bleak winter